Ameya79/FocusFrame-PixxelHack-Webathon-1.0-/README.md

 ## 📄 License

 This project is licensed for use in the TCET Webathon 2025.
-For external usage or contributions, please contact the team.
+For external usage or contributions, please contact us.

 ---